 Sizes - Revlon first released 3 sizes - 18", 20" & 22".
 Then came the 10 ½" Little Miss Revlon doll in '57, the 15" doll ('58 & '59), & for a very brief time in

 '58, the 25" doll.
 The 25" size dolls are extremely rare.
 Each size has its own unique appearance apart from its size, & the 18" doll even had 4 different face

 Markings - On the neck - "IDEAL DOLL" then "VT" followed by the doll's height (10 1/2, 18, 20, 22, 25).
 There are also markings of just the height number

 inside each arm & leg.
 The 15" was marked "IDEAL 15N" on the upper back.

 Bodies - All dolls have head, shoulder (arm), leg & waist joints.
 A few dolls have knee joints.
 Limbs are attached to torsos with flange molded ends & waist

-they are walking but recent findings indicate it just might have been a factor in the manufacturing process.
+posed as if they are walking but recent findings indicate it just might have been a factor in the manufacturing process.

 Heads - All dolls have vinyl heads with rooted, high quality saran hair that withstands washing & resetting quite well.
 All dolls have sleep eyes - most are blue